-The federal information returns of the Organization for the tax years subsequent to 2017 are subject to examination by the tax authorities for three years after they were filed.
+The federal information returns of the Organization for the tax years subsequent to 2018 are subject to examination by the tax authorities for three years after they were filed.

 Advertising - The Organization expenses the cost of advertising when incurred.
-Advertising expenses were \$1,676 for the year ended December 31, 2021.
+Advertising expenses were \$27,125 and \$1,676 for the years ended December 31, 2022 and 2021, respectively.